toto-castaldi/programming-lang-references/README.md

 (003) JAVA8 : Write a Fibonacci series implementation using java.util.function.Supplier

 (004) JAVA8 : Print an internal field of a Bean using Method Reference.
-There are a list of Bean so you can use a Consumer
+There are a list of Bean so you can use a Consumer (005) JAVA8 : Filter and collect a List of bean into a Map.
+Use StreamAPI